 Alternate Communications between the Firm and Customers, Employees, and Regulators

-We communicate with our customers using the telephone, email, our Web site, fax, U.S. mail, and in person visits at our firm or at the other locations.
+We communicate with our customers using our platform technology, telephone, email, our web site, fax, U.S. mail, and in person visits at our firm or at the other locations.
 In the event of an SBD, we will assess which means of communication are still available to us, and use the means closest in speed and form (written or oral) to the means that we have used in the past to communicate with the other party.
 For example, if we have communicated with a party by email, but the Internet is unavailable, we will call them on the telephone and follow up where a record is needed with paper copy in the U.S. mail.

 We communicate with our regulators using the telephone, email, fax, and U.S. mail.
 In the event of an SBD, we will assess which means of communication are still available to us, and use the communication closest to those we have used before the disruption.